embodied-computation-group/Cardioception/README.md

 ## Heart Beats Counting

+This module implements the classic "heartbeat counting task" (HBT) originally developed by

 ## Heart Rate Discrimination

 # Analyses

 The `Analyses` folder contains notebooks detailing analysis steps for each tasks.